szeyick/AlexaWeatherSkill/README.md

 ## Alexa Weather Skill

+This repository contains a NodeJS application that will allow voice data captured by an Amazon Echo to be passed into the application and processed.
+The application is responsible for processing the specific request and forwarding it onto AWS IoT.

-This project is a new skill for the Amazon Alexa that will allow it to retrieve weather information for Australian cities from the Bureau of Meteorology (BOM)
+This application functions as an Alexa Skill that is used to process voice requests to retrieve weather data from the Australian Bureau of Meteorology (BOM)

 ## Background: